Week 3: Effective Data Visualizations

 2. Create active titles

-One solution is to convey less information - what is vital?
+One solution is to convey less information.
+Only display what is vital.

-Another is to break one chart into smaller parts, ideally with identical formatting.
+If you have more information to convey, break one chart into smaller parts, ideally with identical formatting.

 Spaghetti!